DanielJerolm/gpcc/README.md

 | unittest-buildsrv | ./build_unittest-buildsrv | Applies UBSan and memcheck (valgrind).
 50-60% slower.
 This is intended for the build server.
 | unittest-notfc    | ./build_unittest-notfc    | Builds unittests without presence of TFC.
 This enables a few tests for the OSAL that require absence of TFC.
 This is used on rare occasions and only locally.

-For each configuration, there are three scripts in the scritps-folder to configure, build, and execute the unittests:
+For each configuration, there are three scripts in the scripts-folder to configure, build, and execute the unittests:
 - cmake_config_\<Name\>_\<debug | release\>.sh
 - build_\<Name\>.sh (clean | all | rebuild | dox)
 - execute_\<Name\>.sh [args to be forwarded to googletest]